buildwithdeck/quickstart/dotnet/README.md

 1. Create a link token for the Deck widget
 2. Initialize the Deck Link SDK in a browser
 3. Handle events from the Deck Link SDK
-4. Submit an EnsureConnection job
-5. Handle webhook events
+4. Handle webhook events and persist access tokens
+5. Use access tokens to fetch payment methods

 ## Key Files

 - `Program.cs` - ASP.NET Core web application that handles API requests
 - `Deck.cs` - .NET client for the Deck API
+- `WebhookHandler.cs` - Webhook handler for processing Deck events
 - `wwwroot/index.html` - HTML frontend
 - `wwwroot/index.js` - JavaScript for the frontend

 ## API Endpoints

 - `/` - Serves the frontend
-- `/ensure-connection` - Submits an EnsureConnection job to Deck
 - `/api/create_link_token` - Creates a link token for the Deck widget
 - `/api/webhook` - Receives webhook events from Deck
+- `/api/fetch_payment_methods` - Use access token to get payment methods

 ## Example Usage